-Through a more tested market like that of wine, they come into contact with emerging names and offer their coffee to various Italian restaurateurs.
+Through a more tested market like wine, they come into contact with emerging names and offer their coffee to various Italian restaurateurs.

 Ten years of great satisfaction followed.
-Its coffee has been exported to different cities of Europe and it has been served to the heads of state present at the G8 too
+His coffee has been exported to different European cities and served to the heads of state present at the G8.

 Thus he returns to be the “tailor” of his coffee tailored to customers, managing to enhance each batch of coffee, interpreting the potential of a coffee even before roasting and extrapolating its intrinsic qualities, through a “sweet roasting” with wood cooking.

-An old friend, cocoa importer, returning from a trip to São Tomé and Principe, gives Andrea Trinci some cocoa beans to toast.
-Thus, began a new challenge that of chocolate.
+An old friend, a cocoa importer, returning from a trip to São Tomé and Principe, gives Andrea Trinci some cocoa beans to toast.
+Thus, began a new challenge of chocolate.

 Trinci chocolate has an incomparable flavour and texture, difficult to find elsewhere.

-A chocolate so particular and refined as to suggest to Andrea Trinci a further expansion of his laboratory.
+The chocolate is so particular and refined to suggest to Andrea Trinci a further expansion of his laboratory.

-The history of roasting continues, Andrea carries on two parallel realities: on one side the main one of coffee and on the other the emerging one of chocolate.
-This latter reality is finding increasing interest, both in Italy and abroad, especially in Germany, France and Poland.
+The history of roasting continues, and Andrea carries on two parallel realities: on one side, the main one of coffee, and on the other, the emerging one of chocolate.
+The latter reality is finding increasing interest, both in Italy and abroad, especially in Germany, France and Poland.